 Scientists published the first study linking talcum powder to ovarian cancer in 1971.
 In the study, researchers dissected ovarian tumors and discovered talc particles embedded in 75% of them.
 Since then, dozens of different researchers validated that first study’s results.
 This includes a 2013 case-control study stating regular perineal talc use increased women’s ovarian cancer risk by 33%.

 But the FDA believes some study parameters may have flaws.
 As a result, they funded their own cosmetic talc study in 2017.
-The agency should publish the study’s results sometime in spring 2019.
+The agency found that perineal talc use in rats showed unfavorable reproductive health effects.

 Multiple studies published over the last 40 years demonstrated the link between regular talcum powder use and ovarian cancer.
 But the FDA believes the industry needs “studies with longer exposure periods and more detailed evaluation of the early events in genital system tissue transformation.”
 The hope is that they will fill in the current data gaps learn more about ovarian cancer.

 What Current Data Shows About Cosmetic Talc and Ovarian Cancer Risks

 The Center for Food Safety and Applied Nutrition Adverse Event Reporting System (CAERS) is one FDA database that anyone can search.
 Users can submit complaints and concerns about the safety of various food and drug products directly to the FDA using the CAERS system.
 And the evidence it has on talcum powder is telling.